 I have facilitated Group Supervision at Terapia and I have been a member of their examiners' Panel assessing the students' final Viva.

-Since 2016 I have been offering an annual Trauma Awareness Training weekend at Terapia for the students of Module 4.
+From 2016 to 2021 I have offered an annual Trauma Awareness Training weekend at Terapia for the students of Module 4.

-I work from the first floor of COVO (COnnecting VOices), the "Arts & Therapy Sanctuary", near Queen's Road Peckham where I see clients in 1:1 psychotherapy, I offer parent-child work and I supervise practitioners working with children, adolescents, and adults.
+I work from the first floor of COVO (COnnecting VOices), where I have created the "Arts & Therapy Sanctuary", near Queen's Road Peckham where I see clients in 1:1 psychotherapy, I offer parent-child work and I supervise practitioners working with children, adolescents, and adults.

 With the covid emergency, most of my work is online.
 Strict guidance is in place in the building for those who opt for face-to-face work currently, which gets assessed from the start and weekly before each session.
 I do not see more than one client per day face-to-face to minimise the risk of infection.